First-Time Guide to Pittsburgh

 Quick Tips

-- • Pittsburgh is very walkable in downtown areas
+- • Pittsburgh is walkable in downtown areas

 - • Bring comfortable shoes for hills and walking